Skip to main content Link Search Menu Expand Document (external link)

 After you submit your homework to Gradescope, and after the deadline for submissions has passed, a new set of hidden tests will be run to make sure that you have the correct answers.
 In the percent example above, the hidden test might check that your answer equals 56, for example.
 Your score for the assignment will be based on the results of the hidden tests, which won’t be available immediately after submission.
 So if you see a perfect score upon submission, this only means that you’ve passed the formatting tests, not the hidden correctness tests that determine your score.

 To submit a homework, follow the instructions in the assignment to upload your notebook to Gradescope.
-Homeworks will usually be due on Thursdays at 11:59PM, though you should refer to the homepage of this website for the most up-to-date schedule.
+Homeworks will usually be due on Sundays at 11:59PM, though you should refer to the homepage of this website for the most up-to-date schedule.
 We will release homework assignments roughly a week before they’re due.
 Your lowest homework score is dropped from your grade calculation at the end of the quarter.

 Like labs, homeworks must be completed and submitted individually, but we encourage you to discuss high-level approaches with others.
 See the Collaboration Policy and Academic Integrity section for more details.